happyfeetfollowme/tdccp-ecommerce-platform/Requirement and Design/prd.md

 *   Admins can upload and manage product images.

 #### 3.2.2.
 Order Management
-*   Admins can view a list of all orders with their current status (e.g., Processing, Paid, Shipped, Delivered, Canceled).
+*   Admins can view a list of all orders with their current status (e.g., Processing, Waiting for Payment, Paid, Shipped, Delivered, Canceled).
-*   Admins can manually update an order's status to "Shipped".
-The system should then automatically update the status to "Delivered" after a set period.
-*   Admins can modify order details.
+*   Admins can modify order details, including the total price, shipping fee, and update the order's status.
 *   Admins can generate and manage invoices for orders.
 *   Admins can process payments and refunds.
 Payments will be handled via Solana Pay, while refunds will be processed manually.